mtjhax/clearinghouse-adapter/processors/basic_export_processor/README.md

 This processor requires a single configuration option, `export_folder`, which is a path (relative to the project root) where the CSV files will be saved.
-Anytime the adapter receieves changes from the API it will dump the results to flat CSV files in this folder.
+Anytime the adapter receives changes from the API it will dump the results to flat CSV files in this folder.
 The files will be named `trip_object.yyyy-mm-dd.hhmmss.csv` where `trip_object` is one of `trip_claims`, `trip_results`, `trip_ticket_comments`, or